Pankaj81-eng/AI-Productivity-Hub/README.md

 ## Notes

 - Make sure to set up your `.env` file with your Azure OpenAI credentials.
-- If you encounter SSL or connection errors, check your proxy/firewall settings and use the trusted host options
+- If you encounter SSL or connection errors, check your proxy/firewall settings and use the trusted host options as shown above.